-The Water Bath Vaporizer (ASP) is subject to the applicable record-keeping and reporting requirements given under 40 CFR §60.48c.
+The Water Bath Vaporizer (ASP) and the Pickling Line Tandem Cold Mill Boilers (PLTCMBOILER1/2) are subject to the applicable record-keeping and reporting requirements given under 40 CFR §60.48c.

 4.1.6.
 Hot Mill and Cold Mill

 The Hot Mill and the Cold Mill shall operate according to the following requirements: